gtamas/etcdmanager/README.md

 The current stable (prod) version is 1.0.
 It's available for **Mac OS X (Mojave+)**, **MS Windows (7, 8, 10+)** and some major **Linux distros (Ubuntu 10.04+, Arch etc)**.
 The following are pre-built binaries and this is the recommended way to install.

-If you have Ubuntu LTS or an up-to-date rolling release distro like Arch, everything should work fine.
-However, please note that older Linux distros are not supported at the moment.
-This is something we are working on and will provcide a solution asap.
+If you have relatively recent major Linux distro (Ubuntu, Redhat, Suse etc), or Ubuntu LTS or an up-to-date rolling release distro like Arch, everything should work fine.
+However, **very old** Linux versions might not work as expected.
+If you have difficulties installing the app, please report the problem in our issue tracker.

 Grab one now: